alpha-ironman/Repo-1/README.md

 *git reset 'commit hash'* - This is for multiple commits

 *git hash-object _finalname_* - This will give the Hash/ Object Id of the File

+*git log* - This will give the commit history with most recent on the top

+*git show _id_* -  This will show the details about the provided hash id